MoneyTransfers

 Send

-WorldRemit is our top pick for ZAR to XOF transfers.
+WorldRemit is our top choice for ZAR to XOF transfers.

-We tested & reviewed dozens of money transfer providers, and WorldRemit scored highly.
+We tested & reviewed 5 money transfer companies, and WorldRemit came out as one of the easiest options.

-WorldRemit appeared in 100% of South Africa to Benin searches, and was the top rated company out of 1 that support ZAR to XOF.
+WorldRemit appeared in 100% of searches for sending money from South Africa to Benin, and was the top rated company for ZAR to XOF transfers.

 So for a great mix of cost, speed & features, make your South Africa to Benin transfer using WorldRemit.